June 15, 2018 | By Peyton Sawyer

 Should I Use a Bank Loan or Merchant Cash Advance

 Many business owners prefer using a traditional banking institution for their funding needs, but when that is not an option, a merchant cash advance could be a great alternative.
-It offers the business owner fast financial relief when they don’t have the credit, time or detailed business plan that a bank requires for a small business loan.
+It offers the business owner fast financial relief when they don’t have the credit, time or detailed business plan that a bank requires for small business funding.